Looking for a career that could take you anywhere in the world? Explore your global options at IU!

 Research Methods and Statistical Modeling(SPEA-V370)

-Consider a degree in Middle Eastern languages and cultures through the Hamilton Lugar School of Global and International Studies.
+Consider a degree in Middle Easetern languages and cultures through the Hamilton Kugar School of Global and International Studies.

-Peoples and Cultures of the Middle East(NELC-N 397)
+Peoples and Cultures of the Middle East(MELC-M 397)

 If you are pursuing a major in HLS, you may also be interested in a co-major in India studies that focuses on a variety of areas on the India subcontinent, including Bengal and the Tibetan plateau.
 Within the program, you can also select from a range of languages including Hindi, Urdu, Bengali, and Sanskrit.